-One advantage to using stevia is that it’s natural: the leaves are harvested from plants grown worldwide and processed into liquid or powder forms before being sold in stores as natural sweeteners.
+One advantage of using stevia is that it’s natural: the leaves are harvested from plants grown worldwide and processed into liquid or powder before being sold in stores as natural sweeteners.
 This means that no chemicals have been added during manufacturing—a big plus for those who suffer from allergies!

 People watching their weight